Noyes Academy: Founding

-Noyes Academy was begun by New England men sympathetic to the abolitionist movement, including Samuel Noyes (1754–1845), uncle of the John Humphrey Noyes who founded the Oneida Community, attorney George Kimball of Canaan, and Samuel Edmund Sewall of Boston.
+Noyes Academy was begun by New England men sympathetic to the abolitionist movement, including Samuel Noyes (1754–1845), uncle of John Humphrey Noyes who founded the Oneida Community, attorney George Kimball of Canaan, and Samuel Edmund Sewall of Boston.

 Demand was growing for educational facilities open to African Americans at a time when public education was expanding, as many schools were segregated.
 Kimball noted:

 It is unhappily true, that the colored portion of our fellow citizens, even in the free States, while their toil and blood have contributed to establish, and their taxes equally with those of whites to maintain our free system of Education, have practically been excluded from the benefits of it.
-This institution proposes to restore, so far as it can, to this neglected and injured class, the privileres of literarv, moral and religious instruction.
+This institution proposes to restore, so far as it can, to this neglected and injured class, the privileres of literary, moral and religious instruction.
 We propose to uncover a fountain of pure and healthful learning, holding towards all the language of the Book of Life [Isaiah 55.1]: " Ho!
 EVERY ONE that thirsteth, let him come and drink."

 The plan for the school received the approbation of the New Hampshire Anti-Slavery Society at its first meeting.

 Resolved, We regard with approbation the plan of establishing schools that will not, either by form of law or of prejudice oftentimes stronger than law, exclude colored youth from a participation in their benefits; and the proposed Academy in Canaan in this state, with reference to the principle, meets our views, and is recommended to the countenance and support of the friends of the people of color.

 Trustees and donors to the school agreed to have an interracial student body, announcing it in the February 28, 1835 issue of The Liberator.
 "Youths will be fitted for admission into any of the Colleges and Universities of the United States; but it is intended that this Seminary shall itself afford means of such correct and extensive classical attainments, as shall qualify young men to commence the study of the learned professions."
 This announcement also said that a teacher, William Scales, a senior at the Andover Theological Seminary, was hired, and gave a long list of subjects to be taught.
 Another teacher, Mary Harris, was hired for the "female department", but the school was destroyed before she could begin.